keu/docs/astro/install-aws.md

 - Your preferred node instance type.
 - Your preferred maximum node count.

-If you do not specify configuration preferences, Astronomer will create a cluster with `m5.xlarge` nodes and a maximum node count of 20 in `us-east-1`.
+If you do not specify configuration preferences, Astronomer creates a cluster with `m5.xlarge` nodes and a maximum node count of 20 in `us-east-1`.
 For information on all supported regions, configurations, and defaults, see [Resources required for Astro on AWS](resource-reference-aws.md).

 ## Step 5: Wait for Astronomer to complete the install